Autexis-IT/node-red-contrib-payload-logger/README.md

+# ARCHIVED -> MOVED TO GITLAB

+Hi, nice to see you here, but..
+We moved this repo to [Gitlab.com](https://gitlab.com/autexis/oss/packages/node-red-contrib-payload-logger).
+Hope to meet you there again 🦊

 # Node-RED Payload-Logger

 The Payload-Logger is a help in analysing data when, for example, an error has to be found.